Andy Fish: Painting

 Fish's work has been exhibited in the Aurora Gallery in Worcester, Massachusetts, the Chashama Gallery in Manhattan, the Ad Hoc Gallery in Brooklyn, and galleries in Sydney, Australia.
 One of his paintings is in the collection of the National Gallery of Art in Washington, DC.
 Fish also participated in the 2008 Suckers and Biters Exhibit in Brooklyn.

 Teaching

-Fish is an adjunct professor of art at Emerson College in Boston.
-He has also taught at the Worcester Art Museum and the Massachusetts College of Art and Design.
-Together with his wife fellow artist Veronica Fish, Andy lectures at schools and libraries on the subjects of writing, comics, manga, graphic novels.
-He also presents programs on how to develop a career as a professional artist.
+Fish was an adjunct professor of art at Emerson College in Boston.
+He had also taught at the Worcester Art Museum and the Massachusetts College of Art and Design.
+Together with his wife fellow artist Veronica Fish, Andy lectured at schools and libraries on the subjects of writing, comics, manga, graphic novels.
+He also presented programs on how to develop a career as a professional artist.

+Personal life and death

+Fish lived in Worcester, Massachusetts, with his wife and fellow artist Veronica Fish.
+Andy and Veronica Fish also maintained a studio space in Nagoya, Japan.
+The two met at The Worcester Art Museum and after years of being friends they were married on a private beach in Wellfleet, Massachusetts.
+The two artists often worked together and travel to various comic book conventions throughout the United States and abroad.
+Fish had three sons from a previous marriage: Matthew, Joseph and Adam.
+He died on September 5, 2026, at the age of 60, following a battle with cancer.